gautamnaik1994/SalesForecasting_ML_CaseStudy/blog/blog.md

 ### Trend

 ![Trend](./global_time_series.png)
 <p class="text-center">Global Time Series</p>

 As you can see from the above plot there is no clear trend in the data.
 The sales data is stationary and does not exhibit any significant upward or downward trend over time.
+For in-depth analysis, please check the Tableau dashboard linked above.

 ![Seasonal Decompose](image-13.png)